andrasq/node-docs/baas-cpu-usage.md

 Future Work
 -----------

-Now that the low-hanging fruit has been identified, how can it be made yet faster?
+Now that the low-hanging fruit has been addressed, how can it be made yet faster?

 - If the db api were modified to allow combining the 3 auth-related calls (as with a new special-purpose function or some new macro ability) 2 more ms could be saved.